 One reason is if they feel like the strategies previously used aren’t working.
 In addition, if their party members or other parties are not satisfied with what’s being done, it could prompt them to change strategies.

-A political party may change its strategy if it realizes that the original one is not working.
+A political party may change its strategy if it realizes the original one is not working.
 Usually, a campaign manager comes up with the first idea for a campaign to appeal to voters.

 Strategic planning for political parties in the context